 Maven automates handling of add-on dependencies.
 This is through a pom.xml file, which should list all the dependencies.
 Vaadin add-ons are automatically published to a Maven repository and if there is a pom.xml file in the add-on JAR file it is used.

-This does not mean you have to use Maven to create an add-on with dependencies.
-You can also include the pom.xml by hand by adding it to
+If you are not using Maven to create an add-on with dependencies, you can also include the pom.xml by hand by adding it to

 Here is an example pom.xml file with dependencies: